yduf/yduf.github.io/_posts/2020-07-16-parser-treetop.md

 **Notes** Ruby being ruby
 - you can extend `Treetop::Runtime::SyntaxNode`
-- It is not mandatory to inherit from `Treetop::Runtime::SyntaxNode` (duck typing will work as long as require method are implemented)
+- It is not mandatory to inherit from `Treetop::Runtime::SyntaxNode` (duck typing will work as long as require method are implemented).

 {% endhighlight %}